 This means you can enjoy peaceful bathroom stops and snack breaks along the road.
 The snow-blanketed trails throughout Romania are a sight to behold and ideal for memorable family photos.

 Romanian roads are quite safe with multiple towns and villages along the way, so you can easily find a place to stay for the night without a prior reservation.
+We think there are plenty of things to do in Bucharest with kids and it shouldn’t be missed.

 Most importantly, the European white Christmas is something you wouldn’t want to miss with your kids.
 You can visit the local Christmas markets and indulge in exotic merchandise at low prices.